Recursive Language Models: Scaling Long Context Tasks

 \section{Scaling Long Context Tasks}

-Recent work~\citep{hsieh2024rulerwhatsrealcontext, goldman2025reallylongcontextneed, hong2025contextrot} has successfully argued that the \textit{effective} context window of LLMs can often be much shorter than a model's physical maximum number of tokens.
-Going further, we hypothesize that the effective context window of an LLM cannot be understood independently of the \textit{specific task}.
+We hypothesize that the effective context window~\citep{hsieh2024rulerwhatsrealcontext, goldman2025reallylongcontextneed, hong2025contextrot} of an LLM cannot be understood independently of the \textit{specific task}.
 That is, more ``complex'' problems will exhibit degradation at even \textit{shorter} lengths than simpler ones.
 Because of this, we must characterize tasks in terms of how their complexity \textit{scales with prompt length}.

 For example, needle-in-a-haystack (NIAH) problems generally keep `needles' constant as prompt length is scaled.
-As a result, while previous generations of models struggled with NIAH tasks, frontier models can reliably solve these tasks in RULER~\citep{hsieh2024rulerwhatsrealcontext} even in the 1M+ token settings.
-Nonetheless, the same models struggle even at shorter lengths on OOLONG~\citep{bertsch2025oolongevaluatinglongcontext}, which is a task where the answer depends explicitly on almost every line in the prompt.\footnote{This intuition helps explain the patterns seen in Figure~\ref{fig:rlm-scaling} earlier: GPT-5 scales effectively on the S-NIAH task, where the needle size is constant despite longer prompts, but shows faster degradation at increasingly \textit{shorter} context lengths on the \textit{linear} complexity OOLONG and the \textit{quadratic} complexity OOLONG-Pairs.}
+As a result, frontier models can now reliably solve these tasks in RULER~\citep{hsieh2024rulerwhatsrealcontext} in the 1M+ token settings but struggle at far shorter lengths on OOLONG~\citep{bertsch2025oolongevaluatinglongcontext}, a task where the answer depends explicitly on almost every line in the prompt.\footnote{This helps explain the patterns seen in Figure~\ref{fig:rlm-scaling} earlier: \mbox{GPT-5} scales effectively on the S-NIAH task, where the needle size is constant despite longer prompts, but shows faster degradation at increasingly \textit{shorter} context lengths on the \textit{linear}-complexity OOLONG and the \textit{quadratic}-complexity OOLONG-Pairs.}